Klasky Csupo: Success with animated series (1989–2005)

-Also in 1995, Klasky Csupo established Klasky Csupo Commercials (rebranded as Class-Key Chew-Po Commercials in 1998), founded by John Andrews, in order to continue the successful commercial animation business that had grown from the company's initial work in main titles and graphics.
-Class-Key Chew-Po had been an immediate success, building an impressive client list with work for companies like 1-800-COLLECT, Oscar Mayer, Taco Bell, Kraft, and Nickelodeon.
+Also in 1995, Klasky Csupo established Klasky Csupo Commercials (rebranded as Class-Key Chew-Po Commercials in 1998), founded by John Andrews, in order to continue the successful animated commercial business that had grown from its initial work in main titles and graphics.
+Class-Key Chew-Po had been an immediate success, building an impressive client list with work for companies such as 1-800-COLLECT, Oscar Mayer, Taco Bell, Kraft, and Nickelodeon.
 In 2001, the company founded Ka-Chew!, a live-action commercial division.

-The company was also active in producing recorded music with the record labels Tone Casualties and Casual Tonalities.
-Gabor Csupo was a good friend of Frank Zappa and occasionally collaborates with Mark Mothersbaugh.
-After Duckman and Aaahh!!!
-Real Monsters were both cancelled in 1997, Klasky Csupo began producing The Wild Thornberrys for Nickelodeon, which premiered the following year; the story revolved around a girl named Eliza Thornberry who could talk to animals.
+The company was also active in producing recorded music, having formed the record labels Tone Casualties and Casual Tonalities.
+Gabor Csupo was a good friend of Frank Zappa and occasionally collaborated with Mark Mothersbaugh.
+Following the cancellation of Duckman and AAAHH!!!
+Real Monsters in 1997, Klasky Csupo began producing The Wild Thornberrys for Nickelodeon, which premiered the following year; the story revolved around a girl named Eliza Thornberry who could talk to animals.

-In 1998, Klasky Csupo produced its first feature-length film, The Rugrats Movie, which was released in the United States on November 20, 1998 as the #1 film in the country and grossed $141 million worldwide, becoming the first non-Disney animated film to gross over $100 million in the United States.
+In 1998, Klasky Csupo produced its first feature-length film, The Rugrats Movie, which was released in the United States on November 20, 1998.
+It immediately became the #1 film in the country and grossed $141 million worldwide, becoming the first non-Disney animated film to gross over $100 million in the United States.
 It was then followed by two sequels, Rugrats in Paris: The Movie (2000) and Rugrats Go Wild (2003), the latter of which was a crossover with The Wild Thornberrys.
-The Wild Thornberrys also had its own feature-length film in 2002.
+The Wild Thornberrys also had its own feature-length film, released in 2002.

-Also in 1998, Klasky Csupo was commissioned by McDonald's to develop The Wacky Adventures of Ronald McDonald, a series of six animated videos featuring the company's mascot, Ronald McDonald, which were distributed directly to consumers via participating McDonald's restaurants on VHS.
-On December 23, 1998, CEO Terry Thoren concluded an eleven-month negotiation with the car industry Mercedes-Benz and moved the company into the state-of-the-art studio in Los Angeles.
+Also in 1998, Klasky Csupo was commissioned by McDonald's to develop The Wacky Adventures of Ronald McDonald, a series of six animated videos featuring the company's mascot, Ronald McDonald, which were released exclusively on VHS.
+The tapes were distributed directly to consumers via participating McDonald's restaurants.
+On December 23, 1998, CEO Terry Thoren concluded an eleven-month negotiation with automotive supplier Mercedes-Benz and moved the company into a state-of-the-art studio in Los Angeles.